For many of us, just updating to the latest Server software isn’t in all cases an option.

 Id is once again your web sites Id.

-This should register ASP.NET 4.0 with your web site.
+register ASP.NET 4.0 with your web site.

 IIS won’t need restarting.